Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 Fr.
 Salomon BADATANA Mccj (Wau, South Sudan)

-But the interesting fact is the answer Jesus gave them: «How can Satan drive out Satan?
-If a nation is divided by civil war, that nation cannot stand (...).
-No one can break into the house of the Strong one in order to plunder his goods, unless he first ties up the Strong one...» (Mk 3:23-24.27).
+But the interesting fact is the answer Jesus gave them: “How can Satan drive out Satan?
+If a kingdom is divided against itself, that kingdom cannot stand… no one can enter a strong man's house to plunder his property unless he first ties up the strong man” (Mk 3:23-24.27).
 This shows that Jesus completely repudiates the idea that he is working for Satan.
-For this reason, he begins to speak in parable about the house of the strong man.
-In a way or another, this parable seems to relate directly to the mission of Jesus.
+For this reason, he begins to speak in parables about the house of the strong man.
+Indeed, this parable seems to relate directly to the mission of Jesus.
 And this mission reveals the Kingdom of God by binding the strong man, Satan, through the work done by Jesus.

 Other comments